-- · Use and limitations of the components of the machine, including the specification requirements of the drill motor. - Instruction placards and warning decals on the machine and in this manual. - Employer and government regulations. - Use of approved fall protection device (where applicable). - · Sufficient mechanical aptitude and knowledge of the machine to recognize a component malfunction or a potential malfunction. - · The safest means to operate the machine where overhead and ground hazards are present.
+- Use and limitations of the components of the machine, including the specification requirements of the drill motor. - Instruction placards and warning decals on the machine, and in this manual. - Employer and government regulations. - Sufficient mechanical aptitude and knowledge of the machine to recognize a component malfunction or a potential malfunction. - The safest means to operate the machine where overhead and ground hazards are present.
 These hazards include overhead obstructions, additional moving equipment, obstacles, depressions, drop-offs, etc. - · A means to avoid unprotected electrical conductors. - The specific job requirements.